yisiox/tp/docs/UserGuide.md

 <box type="info" seamless>

-You may assign multiple contacts to the same asset, but remember to uniquely name assets if you do not intend to assign multiple contacts to the same asset.
+You may assign the same asset to multiple contacts, so remember to name different assets with unique names.

 </box>